Hunter Goodwin: Professional career

-Personal
+Personal life

 Goodwin's charity and volunteer work have included Habitat For Humanity, numerous visits to the children's hospitals in the Metropolitan area, the Cystic Fibrosis foundation in Miami, and Special Olympics.
 He has a first cousin who was diagnosed with cerebral palsy, and Goodwin has been quoted as saying, "if only all kids could be as smart and well adjusted as he is").
 Goodwin participated each year in the Miami Dolphins Fishing Tournament in which the proceeds are used to help the Cystic Fibrosis Foundation.
 Goodwin, an avid outdoorsman, caught the largest tuna in the 1999 tournament.